Mahathir Mohamad: Early political career (1959–1970)

-Elected to parliament in a volatile political period, Mahathir, as a backbencher, launched himself into the main conflict of the day: Singapore's future, with its large and economically powerful ethnic Chinese population, as a state of Malaysia.
+Elected to parliament in a volatile political period, Mahathir, as a backbencher, launched himself into the main conflict of the day: Singapore's future as a state of Malaysia.
 He vociferously attacked Singapore's dominant People's Action Party for being "pro-Chinese" and "anti-Malay" and called its leader, Lee Kuan Yew, "arrogant".
 Singapore was expelled from Malaysia in Mahathir's first full year in parliament.
 In 1965, Mahathir stated in Parliament that Article 153 of the Federal Constitution, which grants special rights to Malays, was a source of shame for the community and would eventually be abolished.
 Despite Mahathir's prominence, he lost his seat in the 1969 election, defeated by Yusof Rawa of the Pan-Malaysian Islamic Party (PAS).
 Mahathir attributed the loss of his seat to ethnic Chinese voters switching support from UMNO to PAS.
 Being a Malay-dominated seat, only the two major Malay parties fielded candidates, leaving Chinese voters to choose between the Malay-centric UMNO and the Islamist PAS.

 Large government losses in the election were followed by the race riots of 13 May 1969.
 Hundreds of people were killed in clashes between Malays and Chinese.
 In 1968, Mahathir had expressed concern over escalating racial tensions in two newspaper articles, and feared preventative measures would be needed to avoid violence.
 Outside parliament, he openly criticised the government, also sending an open dissenting letter to Tunku for failing to uphold Malay interests and calling for his resignation.
 By the end of the year, Mahathir was fired from UMNO's Supreme Council and expelled from the party.
 Tunku had to be persuaded not to have him arrested.